 - Apheresis/Bone-Marrow/Stem Cells Harvest- The patient will receive injections to boost stem cell production and circulate them in blood so that they can be collected.

-Step 2: Conditioning Process: After the completion of the medical evaluation, a patient has to undergo the conditioning process.
+Step 2: Conditioning Process: After completing the medical evaluation, a patient has to undergo the conditioning process.
 In this process, either chemotherapy or radiation therapy or a combination of both is given to the patient to:

 - Destroy any type of cancer cells in case of malignancy